Meldy183/FacultyAllocationHelper/README.md

 - The branches are created and named after each microservice, like authorization, parsing or profile service.
 There are also separate branches for frontend and backend generally
 - Commits are made in free form by any member
 -  Pull requests can be created by any member for the purposes of requesting changing the functionality
-- Any member's code can be reviewed by another one
+- Any member's code can be reviewed by another member
 - Any member can merge pull requests for other members
 - The issues are resolved by their assignees